--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 The thrill of the hunt delivers vintage and contemporary goodies at Revivals, a local-favorite thrift shop benefiting the Desert AIDS Project.
 Be sure to peruse the really cool costume jewelry.
 Shoes, clothes, home furnishings, vintage ceramics, dinnerware, lighting, pictures.
 You name it, it’s here.

-The Antiques Galleries of Palm Springs features a curated collection from old gas pumps and macrame to ship’s wheel, Magnavox stereo console and ’60s clown paintings – remember them?
-Plus an ever changing inventory of vintage furniture, clothing, sculpture and glassware.
+The Antiques Galleries of Palm Springs features a curated collection, from old gas pumps and macrame to ship’s wheels, Magnavox stereo consoles, and ’60s clown paintings—remember them?
+Plus an ever-changing inventory of vintage furniture, clothing, sculpture, and glassware.

 vintage vases